drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Eventually patterns will emerge from these notebooks.
 Then code can be extracted in to their own library or tool.
 Now the team is starting to look more like a development team.
 The data from previously executed Notebooks can also serve as test data for the team's new product and services.

-With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, and improve reliability.
+With the ability to develop, operation teams can gather and make sense of infrastructure data, increase speed, improve reliability, and find .